-I’ve been exploring London with my boyfriend quite a lot, and every time we go out we try to do something new and so we’ve discovered plenty of new places to visit and great spots to eat and drink too!
+I’ve been exploring London with my boyfriend quite a lot, and every time we go out we try to do something new and so we’ve discovered plenty of new places and great spots to eat and drink too!
 I’ve been therefore inspired to create a series of travel posts sharing our dates with you guys and hopefully give you ideas of things to do in this great city.
 You can plan a date like ours, or simply go out and explore these places on your own or with friends and family.

 This is the first post in the series, so enjoy!

 We met at Baker Street station with the intention of going to Madame Tussaud’s, but once realising that it would take 2 1/2 hours to buy our tickets we decided against it.
 The Sherlock Holmes Museum is just a few feet away from there, so we went to try that instead.
-With the queue being a lot shorter, we stuck to it and got to peek inside number 22 Baker Street.
+With the queue being a lot shorter, we stuck to it and got to take a peek inside number 22 Baker Street.

 Tip: If it’s two or more of you visiting this place, best thing to do is have 1 of you go and buy tickets while the other waits in the queue to get inside.
-Economise time!
+Save time!

 Admission costs £15 per adult and for what it actually is, I don’t think it was worth it.
 The house is stunning; everything inside is authentic to the Victorian era but not being a complete Sherlock Holmes fan, I feel I may not have appreciated the little artefacts and details inside to the extent needed.
 But at least the place has now been ticked off the list.